juanmilkah/indexer/readme.md

 ## Usage

-The program uses `$HOME/.indexer/indexfile` as the default path for the index_file.
+The program uses `$HOME/.indexer` as the default path for the index files.

 - ### Indexing
   If path to docs is not provided it falls back to the current directory.